River Orchy: Geography

 Above the Bridge of Orchy, the river water is shallow and stony.
 In the 5 mi of the river before its falls, there are many angling streams and pools.
 At Bridge of Orchy, the river is accessible via the A82.

 The river's course changed in the mid 19th century.
 Prior to that, the river banks were protected, and the Orchy ran through Dalmally Vale through a narrow channel.
-As of 1884, the fields on the northern river bank extended farther south; and shingle island was a narrow strip of gravel with a small stream.
-When the banks were no longer protected, a large curve was cut away into an island, causing the river to extend farther and farther into the banks.
+As of 1884, the fields on the northern river bank extended further south, and shingle island was a narrow strip of gravel with a small stream.
+When the banks were no longer protected, a large curve was cut away into an island, causing the river to extend further and further into the banks.
 Around 1900, a rough breakwater was built, diverting the current, and slowing the wear on the banks.
 The diverted current swept the gravel to either side of the island and into the bay to the south, causing it to fill with gravel.